Siriusmart/youtube-tui/docs/src/README.md

 - Vim-like commands
 - Mouse support
-- Entensible keybindings system
+- Extensible keybindings system
+- Offline library

 ### What it doesn't have

 - Subscriptions (first priority)
-- Download library (will implement)

 ## How to contribute